 The Options section allows you to better control the document after it has been sent:

-- Set password to open signed PDF - Require recipients to enter a password to open and view the signed PDF file.
+- Password Protect - Require recipients to enter a password to open and view the signed PDF file.
 This password is defined by the sender and would be communicated out of band.
 Adobe Sign does not record this password, so don’t forget it!

 The File section is where you attach the documents to the transaction.
 The original document you used to start the Agreement should already be attached.